Working at a Foreign Location for an Extended Period of Time

 Covered Benefits for UW Employees

-UW faculty, staff and student employees are covered by university insurance while traveling abroad on university business.
+UW faculty, staff and qualified student employees are covered by university emergency travel assistance while traveling abroad on university business.
 "Abroad" is defined as any location outside the U.S., its territories or possessions, or Puerto Rico.
-In addition, coverage extends to personal travel for up to two weeks when it is connected with university business.
-Assistance for medical, security, personal, travel and legal emergencies is available through the travel assistance company, On Call International.
-See the chart, UW Insurance While Traveling Abroad, for more information.
+The emergency travel assistance plan does not provide health insurance abroad and acts as a supplement to your personal health insurance coverage.
+The plan provides assistance for medical, security, personal, travel and legal emergencies and is administered by CISI.
+For more information visit the Office of Global Affairs' webpage for employee emergency travel assistance.

 Post-doctoral students who are paid on a stipend aren't eligible for university travel assistance benefits unless they are GAIP-eligible.
 For more information on GAIP (Graduate Appointee Insurance Program), see the site in Benefits & Work/Life, Graduate Appointee Insurance Program home page.